tipilegal/Kali-Linux-to-DigitalOcean/README.md

 # Convert and Upload Kali Generic Cloud Image to DigitalOcean

-This GitHub Action automates the process of downloading, converting (compressing), and uploading the **Kali Linux Generic Cloud Image** to **Custom Images in DigitalOcean**.
+This GitHub Action automates the process of downloading, converting, and uploading the **Kali Linux Generic Cloud Image** to **Custom Images in DigitalOcean**.

 ## Features